AshtonJ7/horiseon-refactoring/README.md

 I completed this challange by updating the code to HTML5 mark-up language and improving acessibility by adding attributes that can be read by a screen reader.

-## Installation

-N/A

-## Usage

-This is a codebase for a digital marketing agency that follows accessibility standards.
-This website  has been optimized for search engines.

 ## Credits